brendenk1/InkDryerKit/README.md

 # InkDryerKit

-A description of this package.
+A collection of items designed by Chris Hendrixson.
+Twitter: @inkdryer

+## License

+See License.txt